bipinnavlakha/Zomato/README.md

 python readSimulationWrapper.py -r 1:2:1
 ```

 * To map the reads and generate a bam file try(you can use the tmap_align.sh or bwa_alignsh scripts is the /scripts folder here.
-You should have tmap/(bwa,samtools) installed to run these scripts)
+You should have tmap/bwa and samtools installed to run these scripts)
 ```bash
 python readSimulationWrapper.py -r 1:2:1 -a ./scripts/tmap_align.sh
 ```